-- Officers and Directors shall have been voting members for no less than five years prior to assuming office.
+- Officers and Directors shall have been voting members for no fewer than five years prior to assuming office.

-- Officers and Directors shall meet those qualifications as outlined in the position job descriptions and approved by the Board of Directors.
+- Officers and Directors shall meet the qualifications outlined in the position job descriptions approved by the Board of Directors.

 Section 8.
 Term of Office

-- The term of office shall begin at the close of the annual business meeting in the year of election.
+- The term of office shall begin at the close of the annual business meeting in the election year.

 - An individual may not hold more than one office at the same time.

-- The Secretary, Treasurer and Directors shall serve a three year term or until their successors are elected.
+- Directors shall serve a three-year term or until their successors are elected.

 Section 9.
 Vacancies

-- The Board of Directors shall fill vacancies for all other elected positions for the remainder of the vacant term.
+- The Board of Directors shall fill vacancies in Director positions from among the general membership for the remainder of the vacant term.